January 14, 2018

 Grace was home from college for the Christmas break.
 College is right here in town, so she is home often.
 The neighbors can look out their windows and see when she is here, and it’s often.
 I’ve wondered why of all places, Winston-Salem would be home to The School of the Arts.
 Of all the students and stories and testimonies that have come out of that school, the one that matters most to me is Grace.
 She needed this school and this experience, but why is it here so close to home, of all places?
 We have friends with kids in school across the state and across the country.
 We would have sent Grace to Hawaii if that’s where her story needed to take place.
 So why here, so close to home?

-I have come to understand that Grace’s story is my story, and Paul’s, Lauryn’s (still struggling with her spelling change), and Oh Emily’s.
+I have come to understand that Grace’s story is my story, Paul’s, Lauren’s and Oh Emily’s.
 God’s calling to each of us fits perfectly with the calling to all of us.
 God’s plan for Grace’s present and future will never contradict His plan for the future of our family.
 So if God needs Grace here in town for now before he flings her to LA or NYC, then we will enjoy her now and miss her later.
 She will tell us stories about celebrities and movie sets and beauty and award shows, and we will remind her of the night she chased an opossum off the deck and how she could open her bedroom window and catch a frog.
 And I will never let her forget when I took her to the hospital for her very expensive, not-covered-by-insurance series of rabies shots because capturing a bat seemed like a good idea.

 And beauty was not what I ever thought would be Grace’s future.
 I didn’t know you could major in wig and makeup, but there’s this crazy school here in Winston-Salem…I always thought that visiting Grace at her work would mean going on safari in Africa, and not riding the subway or fighting LA traffic.
 And maybe she won’t be far away, but I’ve mentally prepared for that.
 What I expected for Grace’s future took a turn because of so many things that have happened, and now instead of living in what I expected, we are living in redemption.
 The redemption is the reality I live with Grace when so many of my expectations for her didn’t come true.
 And it is the most beautiful reality I could ever dream.